PLANT-BASED ACTIVEWEAR – EUCALYPTUS TENCEL™ Lyocell

 TENCEL™ Lyocell is the promise of an environmentally conscious production that has received the “European Award for the Environment” from the European Union due to its low energy usage, low emissions and low pollution.

-Fabric selection is the most impactful area in terms of environmental footprint.
+Fabric selection is the HIGHEST impact in environmental footprint

 EVIG is a low emission and natural alternative to energy intensive and chemically coated fossil fuel materials, so you can avoid wearing plastic coated with chemicals on your skin.
 EVIG wearers have the assurance that their activewear choices are not contributing to an adverse impact on the environment.